-Religion II Church History/Sacraments
+Church History/Sacraments 1 credit Religion II

 Church History

 The students will engage in a study of the history of the Catholic Church, with and emphasis on knowing the reasons behind their faith.
 To know history is to know more about oneself.
 If we know where we came from, we can know better where we are going.
 The time period covers from the Roman Empire before Christ until the present day, with an emphasis on early and medieval Church history.